 Located just outside of the historical town of Chiapa de Corzo, Cañon del Sumidero, or Sumidero Canyon, is a premier example of mother nature’s beauty.
 Near-vertical walls rise more than 2,500 feet (800 meters) overhead.

 A wide river slowly snakes along the valley below.
 Monkeys, crocodiles, and birds of all sorts can be spotted in the numerous jungle patches along the shoreline.
 If you enjoy witnessing amazing natural wonders, you’ll love taking a Sumidero Canyon boat trip.

-Dance to Marimba in Comitan de Dominguez
+Comitan de Dominguez

 Comitan de Dominguez is an excellent place to visit to get a feel for authentic Mexico.
 It’s much less touristy than the popular San Cristobal and only about 2 hours away by bus.
 We were there during Christmas and the entire town was in festive mode.
 Here are the 7 Best Things to Do in Comitan.

-Climb the Tenam Puente Ruins
+Tenam Puente Ruins

 Tenam Puente is an archeological ruin site located just outside of the city Comitan.
 Its name literally translates to “defensive bridge,” and it served as a major trade hub for nearly 1,000 years.
 The significance of this site continues to this day with the local people continuing to make annual an annual pilgrimage.